 As you expand into producing you’ll want to make sure your tracks are clean and crisp.
 Mixing and mastering is an essential part of producing good music.
 Also having access to good monitors can shed more detail and light on the music you enjoy which helps to inform your productions.

 You may have become accustomed to the more colored sound of hi-fi systems or PA speakers.
 The best PA speakers put out some epic sound.
-There is nothing wrong with enjoying the output these systems provide.
+There is nothing wrong with enjoying the output they provide.
 But for producing you’ll need a good set of studio monitors.
 Otherwise, your latest creation may sound great in your studio but be horrible on other sound systems.

 Which One Should You Buy?